University of Minnesota Administrative Policy

 Faculty Senate Research Openness Subcommittee

-A subcommittee of the Senate Research Committee that considers requests for exemptions to the Openness in Research policy.
+A subcommittee of the Senate Research Committee that considers Tier 3 requests for exceptions to Administrative Policy: Openness in Research.
 The Subcommittee consists of five faculty members, one professional and administrative staff member involved in research, and one student.
 The members of the subcommittee will be appointed by the chair of the Senate Research Committee in consultation with the members of the Senate Research Committee.
 The chair is a faculty member, designated by the chair of the Senate Research Committee.
 Ex-officio members include representatives from the Office of the General Counsel and from the Research and Innovation Office (RIO).

 Proprietary research